 5) What neighborhood should I stay in?

-San Francisco has more well known neighborhoods than nearly any other city in the U.S. – but that makes it even harder to decide where to stay.
-Since this city has something for everyone, though, it just depends on that you’re looking for.
+San Francisco has more well-known neighborhoods than nearly any other city in the U.S. – but that makes it even harder to decide where to stay.
+Since this city has something for everyone, though, it just depends on what you’re looking for.
 SoMa is known for its foodie scene, Embarcadero has easy access to great hiking, and Union Square has a huge range of hotels and lots of free things to do.
 Of course, the city’s famed neighborhoods of Haight-Ashbury, the Mission, and the Castro are all great places to stay as well, depending on your style.

 6) What are the top things to do in San Francisco?

 Among the most popular attractions in San Francisco are the Golden Gate Bridge, Alcatraz, and Fisherman’s Wharf.
-Other top spots include the 1,000-acre Golden Gate Park, the huge public food market at Ferry Building Marketplace and Twin Peaks, which offers the best views of the city.
+Other top spots include the 1,000-acre Golden Gate Park, the huge public food market at Ferry Building Marketplace, and Twin Peaks, which offers the best views of the city.
 Top museums in the city include the San Francisco Museum of Modern Art, the Asian Art Museum, the California Academy of Sciences, and the Exploratorium.
 Of course, San Francisco’s many fascinating neighborhoods are tourist attractions in themselves, including the Mission, Haight-Ashbury, and the Castro.
 And don’t forget to ride a cable car!

 7) Where can I go to get off the beaten path?